ntdll0/HiddenVNC/README.md

 We are using a safe queue system with mutex for synchronization between threads.<br>
 In order to save some traffic, we are comparing each new MAT with previous one with a treshold that can be changed in settings.<br>
 In server settings, we can configure things such as image quality (resize), JPEG compression quality, input cooldown (for receiving commands, keyboard events and mouse clicks) and process cooldown (between sending frames).<br>
-Networking is quite simple here, as it's not main focus of this POC, but yet still produces some tolerable results.
+Networking is quite simple here, as it's not main focus of this POC, but yet still produces some tolerable results.<br>
 ![image](https://github.com/ntdll0/HiddenVNC/assets/164230949/91a010f0-6e45-4c81-8c7d-28e197b532be)

 ## What is HVNC?